mui/material-ui/docs/data/material/components/autocomplete/autocomplete.md

 ### Search input

-The prop is designed to cover the primary use case of a **search input** with suggestions, e.g. Google search or react-autowhatever.
+The prop is designed to cover the primary use case of a **search input** with suggestions, for example Google search or react-autowhatever.

 {{"demo": "FreeSolo.js"}}